Photo Credit: Becky Oehlers

 While still a student, Ms. Bestmann was the youngest participant with the New York Philharmonic’s Conductor Table hosted by Kurt Masur.
 Her most recent appearances include guest conducting the Yonkers Philharmonic Orchestra and leading her fellow faculty members in a performance of Peter and the Wolf at the Hoff-Barthelson Children’s Concert Series.

 As winner of the 1998 Mannes Concerto Competition, Ms. Bestmann made her solo debut performing with the Mannes Orchestra under the baton of John Mauceri.
 As a violist, she was invited to participate in the International Musician’s Seminar in Prussia Cove, England and the Mozarteum International Sommerakademie in Salzburg, Austria.
-She currently serves as principal violist of the New England Symphonic Ensemble which is frequently directed by acclaimed composer and conductor John Rutter.
+She served as principal violist of the New England Symphonic Ensemble which was frequently directed by acclaimed composer and conductor John Rutter.
+Ms. Bestmann has recently joined New Jersey Symphony members for various concerts and chamber music concerts.

 Ms. Bestmann began studying the violin at age three in Taiwan.
 As a prizewinner in the 1984 Taiwanese National Violin Competition, she was awarded the opportunity to study violin at Manhattan School of Music while attending high school in Great Neck, Long Island.
 Ms. Bestmann holds a Bachelor of Music in Orchestral Conducting, a Master of Music and a Professional Studies Diploma in Viola Performance, all from Mannes College The New School for Music.
-Her primary teachers include violists Karen Ritscher and Thomas Reibl, violinist Albert Markov, chamber music coach Felix Galamir, and conductor Michael Charry.
+Her primary teachers include violists Karen Ritscher and Thomas Reibl, violinist Albert Markov, chamber music coaches Felix Galamir, Daniel Phillips and Todd Phillips and conductor Michael Charry.

 Ms. Bestmann lives with her husband and two young daughters in Bronx, New York.